StarCpt/Respawn-Menu-Improvements/README.md

 ﻿**Features:**
+- Makes chat accessible from the respawn screen
 - Adds a search box for spawn names
 - Adds the ability to sort list by spawn name or owner in ascending or descending order
 - Replaces the "Ready" text with owner name (Ready status is still viewable in the tooltip)